The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Acknowledgments

 \section{Acknowledgments}

 The authors thank Hung V. Tran for his useful comments.
 Son N.T.
-Tu thanks Thu Tu and Yeoneung Kim for helping with correcting typos.
-The authors are grateful to the Institute for Pure \& Applied Mathematics (IPAM, Los Angeles) for the support and hospitality during the program High Dimensional Hamilton--Jacobi PDEs, where the work on this article was undertaken.
+Tu thanks Yeoneung Kim for helping with correcting typos.
+The authors are grateful to the Institute for Pure \& Applied Mathematics (IPAM, Los Angeles) for the support and hospitality during the program High Dimensional Hamilton--Jacobi PDEs, where the work on this article was started.

 \addtocontents{toc}{ }